sim31/frapps/docs/WALKTHROUGH_DEPLOY.md

 ```

 **What this does:**
-- Clones the frapps repository
+- Clones the frapps repository to your local filesystem
 - Initializes the ORDAO submodule
 - Installs all npm dependencies
 - Builds ORDAO components
-- Creates the `orfrapps` command alias
+- Creates the `orfrapps` command alias (so you can use `orfrapps ...` commands in your terminal)

 ### 2. Create Local Configuration